|

 (60 Minutes)

-When The Hoosac Tunnel was chartered in 1851, it was expected to take about four and a half years and 2 million dollars to finish.
-Geologists said that there would be no major obstacles, no water problems, and no weak earth.
-None of this turned out to be true.
-In the end it took 23 years, 195 lives and an estimated cost of between 17 and 21 million dollars.
+When the Hoosac Tunnel was chartered in 1851, it was expected to take about four and a half years and cost 2 million dollars to complete.
+Geologists predicted no significant obstacles, no water issues, and no weak earth.
+However, none of these expectations proved true.
+In reality, the project took 23 years, claimed 195 lives, and cost between 17 and 21 million dollars.

 |